The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Hazardous Weather Events in January.

-According to the Local Storm Reports issued by the local National Weather Service offices serving Florida, there were 199 individual local reports of hazardous weather events recorded across the state during the month of December (see Table 3 for a breakdown by event type).
-There were many reports of snow and strong wind gusts that caused damages due to downed trees and power lines.
+According to the Local Storm Reports issued by the local National Weather Service offices serving Florida, there were 214 individual local reports of hazardous weather events recorded across the state during the month of January (see Table 3 for a breakdown by event type).
+There were many reports of snow, as well as strong wind gusts that caused damages due to downed trees and power lines.

 Table 3.
 Breakdown of storm reports submitted in Florida during the month of January (compiled from Iowa State University/Iowa Environmental Mesonet).